SakthiHarish6/SakthiHarish6/README.md

-- 👋 Hi, I’m @SakthiHarish6
+- Hi, I’m @SakthiHarish6
-- 👀 I’m interested in web development
-- 🌱 I’m currently learning web development
+- Currently learning Full stack web development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 SakthiHarish6/SakthiHarish6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.